 What do you serve this rice with?

 This Arabic rice is always served alongside Middle Eastern stews, like this Fasolia.
-We also serve it with other common dishes such as this shawarma plate, eggplant casserole, kafta, and roasted chicken.
+We also serve it with other common dishes such as this shawarma plate, eggplant casserole, kafta, and roasted chicken, and its almost always accompanied for a simple Arabic chopped salad.

 Other recipes you will love